chris-dura/devigner-setup/README.md

 - Set Web Server to the `~/Sites` folder as your document root
 - Click **Start Servers** and browse to http://localhost/ and you should see the `Sites` directory listing... it works!

+# Set up Sublime Text
+The CSSComb plugin needs to have a symlink to node in `/usr/local/bin`, see [sublime plugin](https://github.com/csscomb/sublime-csscomb) for docs.

 ----

 Actually haven't done this in the latest incarnation of my environment...